-When we think about preserving fruit and vegetables, we usually think of jams, jellies, pickles, and canned goods.
+When we think about preserving fruits and vegetables, we usually think of jams, jellies, pickles, and canned goods.
 But the freezer is also a much-overlooked tool for preserving.
 No, it's not really a good option for most city-dwellers; you can't very well pack a summer's worth of tomatoes in a tiny freezer.
 But if you live in a larger home or have access to a chest freezer, then you can preserve summer fruits and vegetables so easily.

-Tomatoes, though, are my favorite thing to freeze.
-If you plan on using them in sauces and stews, then freezing is a perfectly good option.
-In fact, after they have thawed in the fridge or in the microwave, you can just pull the skins right off, as Emma demonstrated recently.
+Plus, there's a bonus to this method: After the tomatoes have thawed in the fridge or in the microwave, you can just pull the skins right off, as Emma demonstrated recently.

-If you have access to a big freezer, don't forget to use it for summer goodies; buy a flat of late-season tomatoes, dump them in freezer bags, and stash them away for the dark days of winter!
+If you have access to a big freezer, don't forget to use it for summer goodies.
+Buy a flat of late-season tomatoes, dump them in freezer bags, and stash them away for the dark days of winter!